Coffee and IBS

-For most of us, coffee is the wake up beverage of choice.
+For most of us, coffee is the wake-up beverage of choice.
 But coffee is also stimulant and stimulants affect bowel function and cause diarrhea in some people.

 How Coffee Affects IBS Symptoms

 Most people, not just those with IBS, will experience tummy troubles after drinking coffee.
-Coffee, like other caffeinated drinks, stimulates the stomach intestines and increases the movement of food through your digestive tract.
+Coffee, like other caffeinated drinks, stimulates the stomach and intestines and increases the movement of food through your digestive tract.

 Unfortunately, one of the hardest dietary changes to make is quitting coffee because caffeine is addictive.
 Not only that, it is part of American culture.